(c) 2024 PillSync.com

 Pediatric Patients Age 3 to 11 Years

 The starting dose range is 10 mg/kg/day to 15 mg/kg/day, given in three divided doses, and the recommended maintenance dose reached by upward titration over a period of approximately 3 days.
 The recommended maintenance dose of gabapentin in patients 3 to 4 years of age is 40 mg/kg/day, given in three divided doses.
 The recommended maintenance dose of gabapentin in patients 5 to 11 years of age is 25 mg/kg/day to 35 mg/kg/day, given in three divided doses.
-Dosages up to 50 mg/kg/day have been well tolerated in a long-term clinical study.
+Dosages up to 50 mg/kg/day have been administered in a long-term clinical study.
 The maximum time interval between doses should not exceed 12 hours.

 2.3 Dosage Adjustment in Patientswith Renal Impairment